UncleCShark/UncleCShark.github.io/_posts/2019-02-12-Houston-we-have-a-problem.md

 What the hell?
 I was thinking "Now, just breathe deeply and think, please."
 The message was "..... ld.exe cannot find -ldl"

 - Question 1 - what is ld.exe?
 Answer [LoaD](https://en.wikipedia.org/wiki/GNU_linker)
 - Question 2 - what is -ldl?
 Answer -l is a linker option.
-It's shortcut means link libdl library
+It's a shortcut means link libdl library

 OK.
 But how can I find and install this library?
 Msys2 uses [pacman](https://www.archlinux.org/pacman/pacman.8.html) as a package manager.
 It means I should read the documentation.
 Reading.......
 A few examples of pacman commands: